KIM JONG UN ON 4 JULY 2017

 1. CHINA’S INTERNAL POLITICS

 Party Congresses staged by Communist super powers—whether China or the old Soviet Union—find equivalency with national elections held in smaller dictatorial regimes.
-Thinking of the PRI in Mexico, for example, one could expect a loosening of party control and easing of economic policies in the run up to a Congress.
+Thinking of the PRI in Mexico, for example, one could expect a loosening of party control and easing of economic policies in the run up to an election.
 The status quo would return after the ruling party had won a new mandate.
-The unprecedented flows of money from China to real estate markets in Australia and Canada, for example, can be seen as a sign of the regime turning a blind eye before clamping down after securing a new mandate.
+The unprecedented flows of money from China to real estate markets in the Australia, the U.S. and Canada, for example, can be seen as a sign of the regime turning a blind eye before clamping down after securing a new mandate.
 Of course, the smaller regimes lack the military muscle of the USSR or China.
-A super power flexing its military might in the run up to a Communist Party Congress may be using the show of strength or even risking an international crisis to elevate its prestige.
-Therefore, the firing of an ICBM by North Korea on Independence Day in America may be a case where the Politburo Standing Committee sought internal advantage calculating that the US will be powerless to act.
+A super power flexing its military strength in the run up to a Communist Party Congress may be using a show of prowess through a surrogate or even hit at risking an international crisis in order to elevate its prestige.
+Therefore, the firing of an ICBM by North Korea on Independence Day in America may be a case where the Politburo Standing Committee sought internal advantage calculating that the U.S. will be powerless to act.

 2. THE NON-QUESTION ABOUT NORTH KOREA

 It is pointless to separate North Korea from Xi Jinping’s regime.
 Without China, Kim Jong Un’s regime would have imploded long ago.
+90% of its imports are reported coming from China.
 Reports of China aid to North Korea rising by 40% over Q1 2017 establishes beyond the shadow of a doubt the relationship between the superpower and its surrogate.
 Therefore, North Korea’s military actions must be seen as one piece in what most observes believe is Xi’s plan to use the Communist Party Congress in September to consolidate power.

 3. THE WEST RESPONDS

-How the West responds to this provocation is of the utmost concern for the entire Western alliance.
-A US military attack is ruled out by the meagre quality of targets in North Korea.
-A West revealed as impotent to act benefits China and flatters the image of Xi as a master player on the international scene.
+How the West responds to this series of provocations is of the utmost concern for the entire Western alliance.
+A US military attack is ruled out by the meagre quality of targets in North Korea and the risk imposed on the 10 million people living is Seoul 35 miles from the North Korean border.
+A West shown impotent to act benefits China and flatters the image of Xi as a master player on the international scene.
 Thus, the best response pivots to confront the real aggressor—China.
 Here, it is a miscalculation to fail to understand that missiles hardly matter.
-The West wields a more preeminent threat.
+The West wields a more preeminent economic threat.
+China must choose whether it is prepared to go it alone.
+Beginning at the G20 Summit participating members of the 29 NATO alliance can make clear to Xi and his supporters, that to the extent that China’s newly found fortunes derive from rapprochement and active participation in the western democratic system, these benefits can be rescinded.

 It has not been made clear exactly where NATO was on the 4th of July.
 The North Atlantic Treaty stipulates that if one member is attacked, all will rise to its defence.
 However, while this ICBM test poses a naked threat to member nations, it falls short of an attack.